Exploring Chinamans Beach in Mosman: Swimming and Picnics

 Fishing

-At Chinamans Beach, fishing is best done at the rocky areas on either side of the beach.
+Fishing is a popular pastime throughout Sydney’s Middle Harbour.
+At Chinamans Beach, the best spots are the rocky areas at either end of the beach.

 Surfing